 On our arrival to Ho Chi Minh City, we had a place booked not far from the Backpacker district.
 However, we felt it was slightly distant from all the things we wanted to see in the city.
 So we made a decision to move more central, to the financial district.

 We found this apartment on Airbnb (click on the link to have $20 free credit on us!), conveniently located in the ‘Wall Street’ of Saigon.
 Minh, our host, was very welcoming and accommodating.
-He met us at the cafe in the neighbouring building and showed us to our room.
+He met us at the cafe in the neighboring building and showed us to our room.

 The space itself is really cool and we felt very at home here.
 The bed was very comfortable and the bedding was very nice compared to the nylon covers in the previous place.
 Towels were fluffy, clean and soft.

 The kitchen area is downstairs in a separate little room.
 It was well equipped for us to use.
 The fridge was stocked up with cans of beer, always handy.
 The drinking water was free, definitely a bonus.
-Minh seemed to have thought about everything, there were umbrellas, usb cables and other useful stuff we could borrow during our stay.
+Minh seemed to have thought about everything, there were umbrellas, USB cables and other useful stuff we could borrow during our stay.

 Alternatively, we’d suggest searching on Agoda for great accommodation in Ho Chi Minh City.